 Getting pre-approval early in the process also gives you an edge over other buyers.
 Here’s why:

 - ce you know how much you're approved for, you can more easily determine your price range and save time and frustration when shopping.

 - It sends a signal to your agent and sellers that you’re serious about buying a home.

 - It’ll help you move quickly to make an offer when you see a home you like.

-And it’s an excuse to celebrate!
-You now have everything you need to move ahead with that one special lender — and, at the same time, connect with an officer or broker who can help you select the home loan product that’s best for you.
+- And it’s an excuse to celebrate!
+You now have everything you need to move ahead with that one special lender.
+At the same time, you can connect with an officer or broker who can help you select the home loan product that’s best for you.

 So have a cocktail.
 Do a dance.
-Lay back and relax in one of those fancy sheet masks.
 You’re a (huge) step closer to getting a new house.